-LuzLíquida: Rethinking connections through art and xscience
+LuzLíquida: Rethinking connections through art and science

 LuzLiquida is a project born within the framework of the European Theater in Palm project, in collaboration with ESPRONCEDA Institute of Art & Culture, the Institute of Marine Sciences of Barcelona (ICM-CSIC), and Inervo (a dance and theater company from Madrid).
 It seeks to research and explore, through performing arts, different methodologies and languages around the themes of the PETRI-MED project (focused on plankton biodiversity through remote sensing and omics in the Mediterranean Sea).